 Thirdly, people think that we have to shop in expensive shops or just vintage stores to find our unique clothes.
 Truthfully, we rarely shop at vintage stores.
 We have bought a few vintage hats, dresses, and shoes, and we also own a few vintage remix and replica items.
 However, the majority of our wardrobe is comprised of modern clothes which we buy from average stores.
 We buy most of our clothes at Macy’s.
 People are shocked to hear that.
 However, modern fashion has a little bit of everything.
 We can find an old-fashioned dress and pair it with the right shoes, add the proper accessories, and complete the outfit with a hat to have an outfit which looks like it came from a 1930s MGM production!

-In the meantime, click the above link to join Amazon Prime!
+If you aren’t already a member, click the above link to join Amazon Prime!
 You get discounted prices, hundreds of free classic films, and free two-day shipping on all purchases!
 Plus, you will support PEPS through the Amazon Affiliate program if you sign up after clicking our link.

 You can also give the gift of Prime membership to a fashion and film-loving friend!
 If you follow the above link and purchase an Amazon Prime Gift Membership, you will be donating to PEPS!